New York Film Locations

 Boardwalk West, Coney Island, New York.

-Comme Du Garcons Store, 116 Wooster Street and Prince Street, Manhattan.
+Comme Du Garcons Store, 116 Wooster Street (btw Prince and Spring Streets) Manhattan.

 Ferry Slips 6 and 7, Governors Island, New York.